City-OL/orienteering-icons/README.md

 ></script>
 ```

-Check out the demo for a list of all supported icons.
 To create an icon, add an `<orienteering-icon>` element and specify its name.

 ```html
 <orienteering-icon name="broad_leaved"></orienteering-icon>